top of page

 Campbell Care Campbell Community Association

-• enhance the site by planting a native understorey for the remnant Box-Gum trees in the park (which is currently just mown grass) providing habitat for native wildlife and a wildlife corridor through the centre of the suburb;
+• enhance the site by planting an ACT native understorey below the mature remnant Box-Gum trees in the park to provide greater habitat for native wildlife and a wildlife corridor through the centre of the suburb”

-• create space for nature play where children from nearby schools can learn to recognise different native species and plant associations common to the ACT; and
+• create a local natural area where children from nearby schools can learn to recognise different native species and plant associations common to the ACT.

 Captains Flat & District Landcare